What is Kalpak?

 Some historical accounts help a lot in tracing the history of Kyrgyz people and the use of Kalpak.
 One of these sources is Baburname, the famous memoirs of Central Asian ruling dynasties.
 This is an important source as it is also one of the first written documents portraying Kyrgyz people wearing a Kalpak.
-Baburname is a well-known book written during the middle Ages in 1467 by Khan of Mughals Akbar, a ruler of India and Inner Asia.
+Baburname is a well-known book written in the sixteenth century by Babur, a ruler of India and Inner Asia.
 The medieval miniatures clearly show how his surrounding circle was wearing such head attire.

 This picture depicts a reception in honor of one of many victories of Timur in Asia Minor, where, apparently, the most notable people are gathered.
 We can see that among the guests there is also a person in white kalpak.

 However, Kalpak was sometimes changed acquiring various forms and ornamented with precious stones and intricate embroidery.
 Today, different Central Asian countries have their own distinct versions of this extraordinary hat.
 In the ancient Kyrgyz national epic “Manas”, Kyrgyz people are characterized as “people wearing white kalpak whose apex is white as the top of the Tien-Shan Mountains and the base is dark, as the foot of the mountains”.
 Some Kalpaks have special use as in the example of Bakai Kalpak.
 The name comes from epic Manas, where Bakai is a wise man and therefore only wise old people wear those this kind of Kalpak with high sides.